swaptacular/swpt_creditors/README.md

 PROTOCOL_BROKER_THREADS=3
 PROTOCOL_BROKER_PREFETCH_COUNT=10

-# The processing of each transfer consists of several stages.
+# The processing of incoming events consists of several stages.
 The
 # following configuration variables control the number of worker
 # threads that will be involved on each respective stage (default
 # 1).
 You must set this to a reasonable value, and increase it when